-- Flexibility and adaptability to respond to diverse energy security needs.
-Key constraints to energy security and resulting priorities will vary widely by country, and according to what the U.S. and its partner are jointly trying to achieve.
-Energy Security Compacts should be a delivery mechanism to define goals and achieve results not a presumption of what those goals and results should be.
-The structure must be flexible enough to be tailored efficiently and relatively quickly to a variety of energy security concerns and needs. - Efficiency as a priority.
-This initiative should make U.S. support for global energy security more efficient in two ways: First, by harnessing tools and resources from across the USG and coordinating their use for maximum effectiveness.
-And second, by focusing U.S. resources on a targeted set of strategic markets where energy security is a key U.S. interest, thereby avoiding the geographic dilution of funding and attention. - Systemic approach not a set of disparate transactions.
-This has three major components: [1] strengthening U.S. capacity to support the critical infrastructure that makes energy delivery possible; [2] building a pipeline of high-quality projects ready that can absorb U.S. and private sector capital; and [3] holding partners accountable for key policy reforms.
-Energy Security Compacts must consider both the vertical pipeline and the horizontal power system (Figure 2).
-In contrast to a narrow focus on financing generation assets, this initiative must target earlier stage project preparation for generation while also considering (and addressing, where appropriate) other key aspects including system planning; grid networks; and the development of robust customer bases and markets to support long-term investment.
+- > Flexibility to respond to diverse energy security needs.
+Key constraints to energy security vary widely by country, and priorities will depend on what the U.S. and its partner are jointly trying to achieve.
+Energy Security Compacts must be flexible enough to be tailored to various energy needs. - Efficiency as a priority.
+This initiative should make U.S. support for global energy security more efficient in two ways: First, by coordinating the use of tools from across the USG for maximum effectiveness.
+And second, by focusing U.S. resources on a targeted set of strategic markets where energy security is a key U.S. interest, avoiding geographic dilution of resources.